LaurenceJJones/workshop-katacoda/crowdsec-setup/step3.md

 #### Edit profiles.yaml

-We need to have a separate decision that is made that the firewall bouncer does not act upon.
+We need to have a separate decision type so the firewall bouncer does not act upon.
 In this example we will use "captcha".

 ```
 echo "